 As per Regulation 97(5) and 98(5) of the Supply Code, if the actual period of wrong classification cannot be ascertained by the Board, the period of wrongful classification should be confined to a period of twelve months or a period from the date of last inspection of the installation of the consumer by the licensee whichever is shorter.
 In the instant case, the consumer has been fastened with liability from 2016.
 This is highly illegal and arbitrary.
-Therefore, the notice and demand are liable to be set aside on that ground also.
-In the instant case, based on the complaint dated 05.11.2021 submitted by the consumer requesting to check whether the meter was faulty, the licensee had installed an additional meter and periodical inspections were conducted.
-Finally on inspection dated 21.01.2022, it was concluded that the meter which was already installed in the premises was faulty and a new meter was installed.

-The old meter which was removed from the premises was send for analysis and report is awaited.
-Thus, a reading of Regulation 97(5) and 98(5), since the actual period of wrong classification cannot be ascertained by the Board, the period of wrongful classification should be confined to a period of twelve months or a period from the date of last inspection of the installation of the consumer by the licensee whichever is shorter.
-Thus, since last inspection was conducted while installing the trail meter during the second week of December, 2021, the period of wrongful classification should be confined from the said date.
+Further, a reading of Regulation 97(5) and 98(5), since the actual period of wrong classification cannot be ascertained by the Board, the period of wrongful classification should be confined to a period of twelve months or a period from the date of last inspection of the installation of the consumer by the licensee whichever is shorter.

 The licensee is not ready to accept the inspection date as period of wrongful classification, as per Regulation 97(5) or 98(5) of the Supply Code if the Board is unable to assess the actual period of wrongful categorization, then, the period should be limited to a period of twelve months or a period from the date of last inspection of the installation of the consumer by the licensee whichever is shorter.
-Thus, in this case, even though inspection was conducted and new meter was installed during the second week of December, 2021, the liability over the consumer should be limited to 12 months.